daronphang/programming-resources/computer-science/encoding/encoding.md

 ## Base64 vs HEX (Base16)

-different ways of representing bytes (binary).
+Different ways of representing bytes (binary).
 HEX takes 2 characters for each byte while Base64 takes 4 characters for every 3 bytes and hence, it is more efficient i.e. 100K file will take 200K to encode in HEX and 133K in Base64.

 ## Reading Weird Characters